vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Read [Adyen's document about Google Pay](https://docs.adyen.com/payment-methods/google-pay/web-drop-in?tab=version_3_13_0_and_later_1#configure) to check available configuration options and learn how to test this payment method.

 To pass additional configuration options for Google Pay, use the `methods.paywithgoogle` property.
-E.g:
+E.g.:

 ```js
 // nuxt.config.js